artsy/artsy.github.io/_posts/2018-01-24-kubernetes-and-hokusai.markdown

 My background is in iOS software development, so spinning up new servers isn't something I do often.
 When I _do_, I usually use Heroku.
 After deploying to it, it feels like Kubernetes is a kind of hosted Heroku: it handles scaling up instances, managing worker/db/other instances, load-balancers, environment variables, promoting from staging to production – all that stuff.
 But Kubernetes' sophistication comes with a sophisticated user interface.

-So basically, Kubernetes is to Heroku what Hokusai is to the Heroku command-line tool.
+So basically, Hokusai is to Kubernetes what the Heroku command-line tool is to the Heroku platform.

 Hokusai provides [a bunch of commands][commands] for interacting with the Kubernetes cluster.
 Deploying my new Rails app to Kubernetes involved a few steps, but most of the work was handled automatically by Hokusai.